purpletuesdayofficial-blip/p-package-manager/README.md

 - AUR support via `yay`
 - Zero dependencies beyond the package manager and optionally `yay`
 - Lives entirely in your `.zshrc` — no binaries, no PATH pollution
-- It also removes ANY password authentication for your package manager for ALL users, you have been warned, dont sue me please
+- It also removes ANY password authentication for your package manager for ALL users, you have been warned, read the install.sh before installing.
 ---

 ## Requirements

-- Arch, Debian, Fedora, openSUSE, or MacOS installed
+- Arch, Debian, Fedora, openSUSE, or MacOS systems.
-- `zsh` as your shell
+- `zsh` as your shell.
-- whatever your package manager for your system is
+- `pacman`, `apt`, `dnf`, `zypper` or `brew`
-- `yay` — only required for `-a` (AUR installs)
+- `yay` — only required for `-ai/ar/as` (AUR related commands).

 ---